Key Takeaways

 - Human-AI collaboration specialists who optimize workflows

-The professional writing landscape in 2025 looks different than it did five years ago, but there's more work, not less.
-It's just different work.
+The professional writing landscape that took shape through 2025 and has continued evolving into 2026 looks genuinely different from five years ago — but there's more work, not less.
+It's just different work, requiring different combinations of human judgment and AI efficiency.

 Consider customer service.
 AI chatbots handle basic queries, but that's created demand for specialists who write the training data, craft the conversation flows, and handle escalated cases that require human judgement.
 More writing jobs, not fewer - just different ones.